paritytech/parity-bitcoin/README.md

 ## Going online

-By default parity connects to bitcoind seednodes.
+By default parity connects to bitcoind-seednodes.
 Full list is [here](./pbtc/seednodes.rs).

-To start syncing the mainnet, just start the client:
+To start syncing the main network, just start the client:

 ```
 ./target/release/pbtc